MetalHexx/TeensyROM-UI/README.md

 - Click the "Download" icon in the upper right corner of the screen to cache all your file locations.
   - The dialog that pops up will further explain why this is important.
 - Click the "Dice" icon in the upper right corner of the screen (next to the "Download" button)
 - Enjoy the ride!
-For more details on the various features available, see the "Help Guides" below.
+For more details on the various features available and how to get the most out of the UI, see the "Help Guides" below.

 ## Help Guides
 Coming soon.